 Championship Autoslaloms will be conducted using the following two groupings of classes: Group 1, all Stock and ProStockST classes; Group 2, All Improved, OS, ST, Prepared, Modified, and ProNonStock classes.
 These groups shall be rotated in succession from event to event such that in each Championship event the first group to run shall be the group which ran second at the previous event.
+It is permissible for both of these groups to be run in the morning portion of an event day, provided the event-to-event sequencing requirement is still met.
 Competitors who run out of their class group/division will not run for Championship points unless they comply with Section 2.5.14.1.
 Competitors in the Novice classes shall be allowed to run in any run group.
 These groupings may be adjusted to address the need for run group size balancing.